 What are Same Day Dentures?

-Same Day Dentures are the dentures you receive on the day your teeth are extracted.
+Same Day Dentures are the dentures you receive on the day your natural teeth get extracted.
 Some people call them “Immediate Dentures” because you get them immediately after your teeth are pulled.
-Other people call them “Healing Dentures” because they are used while you heal.
-Same Day Dentures make sure you never go without teeth.
-They help your tissue heal after extractions and they are not permanent dentures.
+Others call them “Healing Dentures” because you use them while you heal.
+These dentures ensure that you never go without teeth and also help your tissue heal.
+Keep reading to learn more about these healing temporary dentures.

 No one wants to go without teeth.
-Making new teeth for the extraction day begins with a consultation and CT scan.
-Together we’ll finalize a plan for your teeth that may be as simple as extractions and Immediate Dentures or as complex as extractions to implants and an overdenture.
-We work with our patients to make sure that every plan fits their needs and their budget.
+Making new teeth for the extraction day begins with a detailed consultation and CT scan.
+We help our patients design a plan that fits their needs and their budget.
 Often people would like implants but can’t afford the whole package on day one.
-If that’s you, ask about getting your teeth made in phases that you can pay for as you go.
+If that’s you, ask about getting your teeth made in phases so you can pay as you go.
 Watch the video below to see how we make these beautiful new teeth in our office.

-Nervous about extractions?
 You’re not alone.
-Many patients feel queasy and anxious about getting teeth pulled.
-Ask Dr. Bec about the sedation option that’s right for you.
-Sedation lets you feel comfortable and relaxed at your appointment instead of fearful and anxious.
+Many patients feel anxious about getting teeth pulled.
+Ask Dr. Bec about your SEDATION OPTIONS.
+Sedation lets you feel comfortable and relaxed.
+Goodbye dental anxiety!

 What should I expect from a Same Day Denture?